OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 ```

 Open Source Brain (OSB) v2 is a new integrated research platform that builds on the features of {ref}`OSBv1 <v1:getting_started>`.
-It is currently under heavy development, and initial releases for use by the research community are planned for mid 2022.
+It is currently under active development, and a beta release of the platform is available for users to try out.

 OSBv2 is structured around 3 key concepts: **Repositories**, **Workspaces** and **Applications**.